aodendaal/aspnetboilerplate-core-ng/README.md

 ### RxJS
 [RxJS](http://reactivex.io/rxjs/) is a library for composing asynchronous and event-based programs by using observable sequences.
 [This article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) is a very good introduction to reactive programming.

-### ngx-bootstrap
+### AdminBSB
+ABP uses [AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign), a free admin panel that is based on Bootstrap 3.x with Material Design.
+You can find working examples of all the input and components [here](https://gurayyarar.github.io/AdminBSBMaterialDesign/index.html).

-The 2.0.2 template uses [ngx-bootstrap](http://valor-software.com/ngx-bootstrap/#/) which contains all core (but not only) Bootstrap components powered by Angular.
+The old template (version 2.0.2)  uses [ngx-bootstrap](http://valor-software.com/ngx-bootstrap/#/) which contains all core (but not only) Bootstrap components powered by Angular.
 This also includes [moment.js](http://momentjs.com/) for parsing and manipulating dates.

-### __2.1.2__ AdminBSB
-Later versions of ABP use [AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign), a free admin panel that is based on Bootstrap 3.x with Material Design.
-You can find working examples of all the input and components [here](https://gurayyarar.github.io/AdminBSBMaterialDesign/index.html).

 ### ABP API
 While not a requisite (since we're coving most of it in depth in this tutorial) the API specification is also available [online](https://aspnetboilerplate.com/api-docs/html/R_Project_Documentation.htm)